-The Sue Crystal Memorial Fellowship support students in the Master of Public Administration - Tribal Governance concentration by awarding three (3) to five (5) fellowships between $500-$1000 to fund graduate students' final Capstone projects.
+The Sue Crystal Memorial Fellowship supports students in the Master of Public Administration - Tribal Governance concentration by awarding three (3) to six (6) fellowships between $500-$1000 to fund graduate students' final Capstone projects.

 Awards will be made to students who possess the ability to integrate their knowledge of public policy issues vital to tribal governments with the ability to research and derive needed solutions.
 The awards will be made to students whose Capstone projects have a focus on building healthy and sustainable tribal communities, fostering understanding of tribal governance and creating working relationships - building bridges - between tribal and non-tribal governments and communities.